 But then, as you exhale, focus on the ribs moving back to the center.
 Breathe in with the ribs open.
 On the exhale, find your abdominal activation.
 The ribs move in the center, moving down the body towards the hips.

 Keep the abdominals active and focus on the ribcage as you exhale.
 The ribs move to the centerline down the body.
 Your body is like you’re skewering into the mat.
-Exhale the navel draws the waist narrows the ribs narrow.
-Relax with your hands by your sides.

 This activation is going to be what helps stabilize the spine while you move your arms overhead.
 Bring your arms to the ceiling.
 Without activation, you will bring your arms overhead, and you can notice what happens in your spine.